What Is an Apgar Score?

 A lower-than-average Apgar score could mean your baby needs medical intervention to address breathing issues or heart trouble.

 It is important to understand that the Apgar test is not designed to predict your child’s long-term health or intelligence.
-However, there is a link between lower-than-average Apgar scores and conditions such as cerebral palsy, epilepsy, and hypoxic-ischemic encephalopathy (HIE).
+However, there is a link between lower-than-average Apgar scores and medical conditions such as cerebral palsy, epilepsy, and hypoxic-ischemic encephalopathy (HIE).

 How Is the Apgar Test Performed?